 Dreaming of a wedding and preparing for a wedding are two different activities when we talk about the budget.
 But here are tips on how to discuss your wedding budget while keeping your dreams alive.

-- The couples’ must-haves (clothes, the rings, accessories)
+- The couples’ must-haves (dress, suits, the rings, accessories)

-You may keep the list on your computer in a spreadsheet or have it printed.
-Keep it organized so you’ll always know the costs and you won’t miss on an important detail.
+If you’re using our Budget Manager in Planning Tools, keep it updated so you’ll always know the costs and you won’t miss on an important detail.
 After getting the total amount, you’ll now have an idea how much you’ll need to spend for that dream wedding to happen.

 3. Cut costs.
 Before you write down that final wedding budget, take a look again at the things you need to spend on and double check what you can do to cut costs.
 You may eliminate some elements you think will be redundant or switch to alternatives like sending invitations online instead of printing them.